 - If any of us clicked on Patrick’s priority, we could go to the Project View tab and drill in to see every linked priority with its status and every connected Action.
 As the project manager, I always had visibility into whether we were on track to hit our deadlines and who I might need to contact to offer help.

-- Integrate with Attachments: The last piece of the puzzle that Rhythm really helped bring together was managing different versions of the files.
-We used Google Drive to collaborate with our editors and clients on the text of the chapters, and we were able to add a link in Rhythm to the chapter file in Drive.
-That way, the work we were doing on the chapters themselves was all integrated into our project management tool.
-If Patrick wanted to see the latest version of a chapter, he didn't have to try to find the right folder in Drive or look through emails for the most recent attachment.
+The last piece of the puzzle that Rhythm really helped bring together was managing different versions of the files.
+We used Google Drive to collaborate with our editors and clients on the text of the chapters, and we could add a link in Rhythm to the chapter file in Drive.
+That way, the work we were doing on the chapters was integrated into our project management tool.
+If Patrick wanted to see the latest version of a chapter, he didn't have to try to find the correct folder in Drive or look through emails for the most recent attachment.
 He could just go to the priority for that chapter, click the Attachments tab, and the link to the correct file was right there.
 Again, I can't imagine trying to manage the versions of these files over email… being able to integrate the files right into our project management system was a huge time saver for the team.

 Photo Credit: iStock by Getty Images